 http://churchandstate.org.uk/

 Published by Christianity Today Magazine, the site cites laws and potential problems and benefits relating to the church's tax obligations and rights within the U.S. tax code.
-The weekly magazine offers several articles on various tax subjects relating to the church, as well as immigration status, insurance matters, risk factors, and related topics.
-The electronic edition provides much of its content, and subscription options to its print version are included.
+The weekly magazine offers several articles on various tax subjects relating to the church and immigration status, insurance matters, risk factors, and related topics.
+Video-based tax training is included.
+The electronic edition provides much of its content, and subscription options for its print version are included.

-A religious liberty ministry of the Pacific Union Conference of Seventh-day Adventists, the Council provides legal and counseling services to those suffering religious discrimination, monitors legislation in a five-state territory (Arizona, California, Hawaii, Nevada and Utah), and offers educational material and programs on religious freedom issues.
-Publications, podcasts, and a calendar of events are posted.
+Established in 1964, this is a religious liberty ministry of the Pacific Union Conference of Seventh-day Adventists; the Council provides legal and counseling services to those suffering religious discrimination, monitors legislation in a five-state territory (Arizona, California, Hawaii, Nevada, and Utah), and offers educational material and programs on religious freedom issues.
+Publications, podcasts, and a calendar of events are posted, including electronic documents that may be downloaded.

-Insisting that the United States was founded as a secular nation, the site offers an overview of the historical record and points readers to primary documents and secondary material that would tend to support this position.
-Defining the idea that the US was founded as a Christian nation as mythology, the site makes that argument and offers other responses to those who may insist that America was founded by Christians and on Christian principles, which are portrayed as lies.
+Insisting that the United States was founded as a secular nation, the site offers an overview of the historical record.
+It points readers to primary documents and secondary material supporting this position.
+The site makes that argument by defining the idea that the US was founded as a Christian nation as mythology.
+It offers links to other responses to those who may insist that America was founded by Christians and on Christian principles, which are portrayed as lies.

 http://www.wallofseparation.us/

-The Christian think tank was created for the purpose of advocating for religious freedom in Australia, including the freedom of religion, freedom of expression, and the freedom to associate.
-Articles and video on a variety of topics related to the organization's purpose and work are presented, and may be browsed by author, collection, jurisdictions, conferences, submissions, and type of media.
-General information about the organization, and a newsletter, are included.
+The Christian think tank was created to advocate for religious freedom in Australia, including the freedom of religion, freedom of expression, and the freedom to associate.
+Articles and videos on various topics related to the organization's purpose and work are presented and may be browsed by author, collection, jurisdictions, conferences, submissions, and media type.
+General information about the organization, videos, contacts, and a newsletter are included.

 https://freedomforfaith.org.au/

 Published by Oxford University Press, the JCS intends to promote interest, research, dialogue, and publication in the area of religion and government, publishing constitutional, historical, philosophical, theological, and sociological studies on the relationship and dynamics of religion and politics in various countries, including the United States.
-Each issue features five or more major articles and thirty-five to forty book reviews on these topics.
+Each issue features five or more significant articles and thirty-five to forty book reviews on these topics.
+Subscriptions may be purchased online.

 https://academic.oup.com/jcs/